RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Proposed Biclustering Method: RelDenClu

 \subsubsection{Finding related dense regions for large datasets}

-For larger datasets having non-continuous distribution, using the method elaborated in Section \ref{smallHighDense} would not be feasible, as number of observations in neighbourhood of each observation has to be calculated.
+For larger datasets having non-continuous distribution, the method elaborated in Section \ref{smallHighDense} would not be feasible, as the number of observations in the neighbourhood of each observation has to be calculated.
 To overcome this problem we present a simplified method for identifying dense regions in large datasets.
 For large datasets, we simply take $3\log(N)$ equal intervals along each axis, where $N$ is the number of observations in the dataset.
 Since only disjoint cells are examined, execution time is reduced.
 We decide whether a cell is dense using the same criterion as small datasets i.e., the density of the cell should be greater than densities of marginal cells as well as the average density of the entire space.
 Two dense regions are merged if they are adjacent to each other, horizontally, vertically or diagonally.
 A dense region can have at most 8 dense regions connected to it.
-After finding dense regions in two-dimensional space, noise is removed by using the overlap between three two-dimensional spaces for every set of three features.
+After finding dense regions in 2D space, noise is removed by using the overlap between three two-dimensional spaces for every set of three features.
+Thus, redundancy introduced by using three features, is used to weed out the noise.
 A detailed description of this step can be found in Section \ref{mergebase}.